The Wild Diet Explained 2019: Does It Work?

 Many health practitioners did view the Paleo diet as a tad too extreme.
-Living off raw foods alone, like required by the Paleo diet, may be too hard on our weakened bodies, according to some practitioners.
+Living off raw foods alone, as required by the Paleo diet, may be too hard on our weakened bodies, according to some practitioners.
 That is why The Wild Diet incorporates cooked foods and baked goods, as long as natural ingredients are used.
 Of course, some foods, such as most fruits and vegetable, are better for you when eaten raw.
 Heat can diminish foods nutritional value.

-The Paleo diet goes back in time, but once upon a time people did eat cooked food.
-They may not have used fan forced ovens, but fire is not a new invention.
+The Paleo diet goes back in time, but once upon a time, people did eat cooked food.
+They may not have used fan-forced ovens, but fire is not a new invention.
 The Wild Diet is all natural but very reasonable and livable.
 All it asks of you is to eat real foods.
 Foods that were around since creation.
-Unfortunately, white sugar, white flour, pasta, candy and soft drinks were not.
+Unfortunately, white sugar, white flour, pasta, candy, and soft drinks were not.
 Well, at least they’re not mentioned anywhere in the Bible.

 The reviews of this diet are overwhelmingly positive, perhaps more than any other diet.

 The biggest allure of this diet is that there are no food restrictions.
 You can eat as much as you like, and luxuriously too if it’s all natural.
 Processed foods are out, but they never made you feel good anyhow.
 The rewards of eating healthy, whole, foods are lasting while sugary snacks only temporarily reward your cravings – but soon enough you’re asking for more.